TULiberalArts/Neuroscience/pages/graduate.md

 PLEASE ALSO NOTE OUR ADMISSIONS REQUIREMENTS.

 1. Complete the initial application to the Graduate School at Temple.<br>
-- Visit http://www.temple.edu/apply/common/appcheck.asp and follow the directions to apply online.
+a.
+Visit http://www.temple.edu/apply/common/appcheck.asp and follow the directions to apply online.
-- After filling in your personal information you will be asked to select a program.
+b.
+After filling in your personal information you will be asked to select a program.
 Select “Neuroscience/MS”
-- Complete the application, submit, and pay electronically.
+c.
+Complete the application, submit, and pay electronically.
 Print out a copy of the application for your files.

 2. Return to this page to prepare additional application materials.<br>
 - Download and complete the two page Neuroscience Master's Data Sheet that is required to accompany the Temple University Application for Graduate Study.